tomtom828/kean-wwii/README.md

 ## Future Kean Developers!
 Feel free to fork this repo.
 Then refer to the documentation stored in the keanwwiiscrapbook@gmail.com account.
-The account's Google Drive will contain a document with instructions on how to add yourself as a corraborator.
+The account's Google Drive will contain a document with instructions on how to add yourself as a collaborator.